Frequently asked questions

 How do sector entity organizations engage with HC3?

 HC3 collaborates with public/privates sector entities via various communication platforms which consists of stakeholders of different sizes and functions (varying from direct patient care, device manufacturing, to electronic health record systems).
 Sector entities can submit questions, and share information by contacting the email inbox at HC3@hhs.gov.
 Additionally, the HC3 conducts interactive meetings to learn about external organizations, challenges facing the sector, and receiving feedback on our products.

 HC3 strengthens coordination of cybersecurity information sharing across the HPH sector, which consists of stakeholders of various sizes and functions, varying from direct patient care to device manufacturing to electronic health record systems.
 HC3 is dedicated to cultivating cybersecurity resilience regardless of an organization's technical capacity, but recognizes the special focus that small to medium sized organizations require due to their lack of dedicated cybersecurity capabilities.

 HC3 believes in fulfilling its mission through close collaboration and partnerships with other organizations.
-HC3 coordinates with the Department of Homeland Security (DHS) National Cybersecurity and Cybersecurity and Infrastructure Security Agency (CISA) and the Assistant Secretary for Preparedness and Response (ASPR) to engage and provide services to the HPH sector.
+HC3 coordinates with the Department of Homeland Security (DHS) National Cybersecurity and Cybersecurity and Infrastructure Security Agency (CISA) and the Administration for Strategic Preparedness and Response (ASPR) to engage and provide services to the HPH sector.
 ASPR is a key partner for HC3 information dissemination and provides access to customers through the Government Coordinating Council and Sector Coordinating Council

 What is the difference between the U.S. Food and Drug Administration's (FDA) cybersecurity efforts and HC3's cybersecurity efforts?